School English Literature Trip to Ypres

 Hotel Menin Gate

-Students will be accommodated in multi-bedded rooms, and staff in twins or singles (supplement may apply).
-All rooms are en-suite, and with a group size of 35 or more, you will have sole occupancy of the premises.
+Students will be accommodated in multi-bedded rooms, and staff in twins or singles (supplement applies).
+All rooms are en-suite, and groups of 35 or more will have sole occupancy of the premises.

 Facilities include a recreational room with TV, pool table, pinball machines, table football, free WiFi throughout, a large garden, and a staff room with minibar and digital TV.